tojiuni/goquest_manager/README.md

 # GoQuest Manager

-GoQuest Manager is a command-line tool for bulk creating and managing resources (Projects, Cycles, Modules, Issues) in a [Plane](https://plane.so/) instance.
-It uses YAML templates to define a hierarchy of resources and synchronizes their state with a local PostgreSQL database.
+GoQuest Manager is a service for bulk creating and managing resources (Projects, Cycles, Modules, Issues) in a [Plane](https://plane.so/) instance.
+It uses a FastAPI server to accept YAML templates and synchronizes their state with a local PostgreSQL database.
 This allows for reliable batch operations, tracking, and cleanup.

 ## Features

-- **Bulk Creation**: Create entire project structures from a single YAML file.
+- **API-Driven**: Exposes a FastAPI endpoint to create entire project structures from a single YAML file.
 - **State Synchronization**: Keeps track of all created Plane resources in a local database.
-- **Transactional Operations**: Manages creation in batches, allowing for easy cleanup and rollbacks.
+- **Transactional Operations**: Manages creation in batches, allowing for easy tracking.
 - **Hierarchical Structure**: Supports creating projects, cycles, modules, issues, and sub-issues.
 - **Declarative Templates**: Define your project structure in an intuitive and readable YAML format.
+- **Automatic API Docs**: Interactive API documentation powered by Swagger UI.

 ---